MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 This chapter will not walk you through as much as the previous chapters.
 Use what you've learned the last four chapters to finish out strong here!

-## Update Hero Class
+# Add Weapons for Heroes

-We created a simple fight in the last section but didn't use some of the classes we built. let's give our hero access to the rest of their equipment by adding these methods to the hero class.
+We created a simple fight in the last section but didn't use some of the classes we built. let's give our hero access to the rest of their equipment by adding two more methods to the hero class.

 > [action]
 >